simdjson/simdjson_talks/cppcon2025/cppcon_2025_slides.md

 ---

-# Not all processors are equal
+# Not All Processors are Equal

 | processor       | year    | arithmetic logic units    | SIMD units     |
 |-----------------|---------|---------------------------|----------------|